fabiandev/ts-runtime-test/README.md

 This package uses [pretty-algorithms](https://github.com/jiayihu/pretty-algorithms) and runs its tests with a standard build and a [ts-runtime](https://github.com/fabiandev/ts-runtime) build.

-## Usage
+# Usage

 With just a few commands, it is possible to compare the test results from the different builds.
-Each time a test script is executed, a fresh build is created.

-### Install
+## Install

 By installing the dependencies of this package, all preparation work is also carried out: